 My very first Photography workshop was essentially split into two parts – discussing the course and taking photographs in relation to the term ‘Appropriation’.
 The first half of the workshop was all about our tutor explaining to us what we would be doing on the course throughout the weeks and what we should do if we ever had any issues.
 For the second half of the workshop, our tutor decided to take our group out and around Lincoln to take images of anything related to faces – which is the theme we were given for our ‘Appropriation task’.
 The concept of ‘Appropriation’ is all about setting something apart for a specific purpose or use and to essentially take something that is already existing and steal it without the permission of the original owner – hence our group taking photographs of existing images around the city as we did not know the original photographer and are therefore stealing the images.
 When taking these images I needed to take into consideration how these images would be angled when photographed, but also what meaning they may be trying to convey towards the viewer and what impact this may have on them.

 There were a variety of images related to the ‘Face’ theme when I was looking around Lincoln and they were all diverse in their own way – some used unique angles, some promoted different elements, but they were all eye catching in their own way.
-I did take multiple images when I was out with my group – however, I have only presented five of these images below and I have added a description for all of them which explains what I like about the image and the reason I took the photo from the angle that I did.
+I did take multiple images when I was out with my group – however, I have only presented four of these images below and I have added a description for all of them which explains what I like about the image and the reason I took the photo from the angle that I did.

 Here are some of the images I had photographed: